marcduiker/azure-functions-university/lessons/dotnet6/deployment/README.md

     > 🔎 __Observation__ - Here we're using variables for the region we're creating the resource in, and for the Resource Group name.

-    > 📝 __Tip__ - Always try to use a location which is close to you (and your users) to minimize latency.
+    > 📝 __Tip__ - Always try to use a location which is close to you (and more importantly your users) to minimize latency.
 You can view all the possible locations by typing:

     ```ps
     az account list-locations --query [].name